 Even now, many years later, when I reflexively start to hide a tissue in its customary resting place, I remember my mother-in-law and catch myself.
 At bedtime as I change into my pajamas, I check for surprises in my pockets.
 Most of the time, I arrest the tissue issue altogether by simply throwing it away after the first use.
 After all, Puffs are relatively inexpensive and easy to come by.

-When my name is called and I join other tissue users who have pre-deceased me, I will leave much behind that might raise an eyebrow -- handwritten scribbles on bits of paper, song lyrics without music notes, boocoodles of silly stories like this one, and other curiosities but of this I am certain: Whomever is saddled with the tiresome chore of sorting through my belongings at the end of my ride, will not find a single wadded-up Kleenex in any pocket.
-Well, maybe just one.
+When my name is called and I join the other tissue users who have pre-deceased me, I will leave much behind to raise an eyebrow -- handwritten scribbles on bits of paper, song lyrics without music notes, oodles of silly stories like this one, and other curiosities.
+But of this I am certain: Whomever is saddled with the tiresome chore of sorting through my belongings at the end of my ride, you will not find a single wadded-up Kleenex in any pocket.

 No comments: